Tainanen/Tainanen/README.md

 <h1 align="center">I'm Taina!</h1>
 <h3 align="center">A friendly librarian and an IT-newbie interested in learning new things.
-I graduated from AW Academy's Learning Program in Java, AWS and GCP in spring 2023.</h3>
+I graduated from AW Academy's Learning Program in Java, AWS and GCP in Spring 2023.
+Currently I'm working as an information specialist.</h3>

-- 🔭 I’m currently working on [Helsinki City Bike App](https://github.com/Tainanen/HelsinkiBike)
+- 🔭 I was working on [Helsinki City Bike App](https://github.com/Tainanen/HelsinkiBike)

-- 🌱 I’m currently learning **Spring Boot, React, Docker**
+- 🌱 I was learning **Spring Boot, React, Docker**

 - ⚡ Did you know, that **한국어를 조금 알아요!**